MARK37 Resources

 HR 6292 · Dec 2, 2025 · House Energy & Commerce

-🟡 App Store Accountability Act — Pending
+🟡 App Store Accountability Act (HR 3149) — Pending, Not Included in Bipartisan KIDS Act

 Data Brokers — Federal